hellerve/blog/wip/Blockchain:_The_Post_I_Didnt_Want_to_Write.md

 proposition.
 Let me explain.

-I would describe the act of democratizing finance by making the market a direct action, grass-roots system as a fundamentally anarcho-capitalist endeavour.
+I would describe the act of democratizing finance by making the market a direct action, grass-roots system as a fundamentally anarcho-capitalist endeavour<sup><a href="#2">2</a></sup>.
 A lot of people probably shy away from using that term, because it is controversial, but I think it captures the essence like no other: you are moving away from statism, and you do so by appointing the famous “invisible hand of the market” as your god-like oracle.

 This is where my first critique starts: if “the hand of the market” is a god, it is a Lovecraftian blind idiot god.
-It is not an intelligent creator, it knows not what it builds and destroys<sup><a href="#2">2</a></sup>.
+It is not an intelligent creator, it knows not what it builds and destroys<sup><a href="#3">3</a></sup>.

 Democratization is always a Promethean act.
 This sounds pretentious, but it gives us a good metaphor to follow: Prometheus took the fire from the gods to